nekrut/3d_prints/README.md

 # 3d printer files

-Model for FormLabs 1+ printed in the lab.
+Models for FormLabs 1+ printer produced in the lab.
 This repo usually contains two files per model:

  - STL file from Tinkerpad
  - FORM file generated from the STL file using PreForm software